pennlabs/infrastructure/tf/README.md

 terraform apply
 ```

-The last step is to deploy the sandbox and production clusters:
+The last step is to deploy the sandbox and production clusters.
+First, log into vault and create empty secrets for all of our products (named `locals.database_users` in `base/main.tf`) with the path `secrets/production/default/<product name>`.
+Then run the following commands

 ```bash
 cd ../base